 The Hesh 3 have an understated design that looks a lot better than the Hesh 2.
 They have a wide and flat headband, and the ear cups do not protrude as much, giving the headphones a relatively low profile once on your head.
 They come in a couple of different color schemes and they look good enough to use outdoors as your every day casual headphones.
 However, the plastic used in their build feels a lot cheaper than it looks, which may be a deal breaker for some.

 The Skullcandy Hesh3 are decently comfortable but a bit tight on the head which won't be for everyone.
 They're lightweight and have relatively large ear cups that fit well around most ears.
 The ear cups are decently well-padded but the headband is not, which makes them slightly less comfortable, but shouldn't be much of an issue since they're fairly lightweight.
 They're more comfortable than the Cowin E7 Pro but, unfortunately, the tight fit of these headphones does clamp the head quite a bit and will get uncomfortable after a long listening session especially on wider heads.
+For more comfortable budget headphones, we suggest taking a look at the Mpow H10 or the Anker Soundcore Life 2.

 These headphones have a decent control scheme that's easy to use but lacks a little feedback.
 They provide the essential functions; call/music, track skipping and volume controls.
 Unfortunately, the controls have a layer of rubber coating that makes the buttons feel mushy and a bit unresponsive.
 It's not as bad as some of the other control schemes we've tested, but it makes the experience slightly more frustrating than intended.